 Made: Seaford, – St Leonard, font and altar (wooden parts).

-William West is described as an architect of Haslemere, Surrey in the sole reference to him, as supposed restorer of Lurgashall in 1870.
-However, no one of this name and occupation is listed in contemporary editions of Kelly’s Directories for Surrey and despite the lack of records, it is more likely that his role was that of contractor, probably for W White (see this section below), who has been suggested as the architect of that restoration.
+William West is described as an architect of Haslemere, Surrey in the sole reference to him in the parish records in 1870 as restorer of Lurgashall church which is quite close.
+However, no one of this name and occupation is listed in contemporary editions of Kelly’s Directories for Surrey and despite the apparently reliable source, it is more likely that his role was that of contractor, probably for W White (see this section below), who has been suggested as the architect of that restoration.

 Restored: Lurgashall (1866-70 – doubtful)

 Nathaniel John Hubert Westlake (1833-1921) was born at Romsey.
-He started in publishing, but his study of mediaeval art led to commissions from W Burges and others as a decorative painter.
-Though he continued to work on his own account, he joined Lavers and Barraud as chief designer in 1858 and eventually acquired and renamed the company.
-He wrote a four-volume History of Design in Painted Glass.
+He first worked for a publisher but also developed his skills as a draughtsman with a particular interest in mediaeval art.
+This led to commissions from W Burges and others as a decorative painter.
+Though he continued to work on his own account, he joined Lavers and Barraud to strengthen their design work in 1858 and became a partner and chief designer ten years later.
+His earlier work shows clearly the influence of the pre-Raphaelites though his darker and sometimes overpowering later work shows that of the Italian renaissance and appeals less.
+He was eventually to acquire the company, which was renamed after him.
+He published a History of Design in Painted Glass in 1879.

 See under Lavers and Barraud for the works carried under their auspices.